Sample Answer

 - Written communication: Written communication should be free of errors that detract from the overall message.

-- APA format: Resources and citations should be in current APA format.
-Be sure to include title and reference pages.
+- APA format: Resources and citations should be in the current APA format.
+Be sure to include de title and reference pages.

-- Length: 3 typed pages, double-spaced pages, not including the title and reference pages.
+- Length: 3 types, double-spaced pages, not including the title and reference pages.

 Resources